scylladb/cpp-rust-driver/docs/source/topics/index.md

 * CentOS 7
 * Ubuntu 18.04 LTS

-They are available for download from the [Releases][cpp-driver-releases] section.
+They are available for download from the [Releases][cpp-rust-driver-releases] section.

 NOTE: If you have Datastax cpp-driver installed you need to remove it first: